 During the fair, one moment stood out to me the most - when we were discussing Astronomy.
 There's a certain charm about stars that always captivates me.
 They hold a very special place in my heart since they take me back to my childhood when I used to gaze at the stars with my family whenever we arrived home late.
 Even today, my favorite stars are still the ones that I cherished back then - the Orion's belt.
 That's why I was extremely fascinated when it was brought up during the discussion inside the giant dome.
 I couldn't take my eyes off the stars throughout the entire conversation.

-subject made me realize how much impact a person can have on the environment.
+In the second station, we focused on a topic that is strongly rooted in reality - Climate Change.
+Thissubject made me realize how much impact a person can have on the environment.
 We discussed various ways to conserve energy, including the importance of the 5 Rs (Reduce, Reuse, Recycle, Repair, & Repurpose), the use of solar panels, and the differences between biodegradable and non-biodegradable materials.

 One time in Station 2, we were instructed to stand and form a circle while holding hands with each other.
 As I looked to my right, I saw the teacher placing a student's hand on a box with a flat metal surface on top.
 It was not until we all got electrocuted that I realized what was happening.
 It's crazy to think that people connected by holding hands could experience an electric shock together.
 Despite the shock, it was a very enjoyable and unforgettable experience for me.